Lip Lift Technique: Lifting Skin Only vs Muscle

 Secondly, even if I decided for some reason that I definitely must deal with the muscle, there is the issue of the possibility of nerve damage.

-If the Lip Lift technique does involve the muscle, this photo shows the anatomy of nerves around the lip area, where the surgery is performed.
+If the Lip Lift technique does involve the muscle, consider this photo which shows the anatomy of nerves around the lip area, where the surgery is performed.

 If your upper lip is too long, the muscle (or nerve) is not the problem–it’s the long length of the skin space.
 My mantra is, ‘don’t go looking for trouble where there is none.’
 For this reason, I just cut the skin, I leave the muscle alone.